|News||– 28 min read –||March 26, 2020|

-How Quarantine And Coronavirus Affect SEO And Internet Marketing: What To Do And How To Prepare
+How Lockdown And Coronavirus Affect SEO And Internet Marketing: What To Do And How To Prepare

 Since the beginning of February, Serpstat has been monitoring the situation around the pandemic daily to take appropriate steps to help protect the team and our product.
 We decided to share our experience regarding this issue and to get the opinion of experts: what businesses can expect from changes in the market and how to work in quarantine to minimize its consequences.

 Is coronavirus a black swan event for the global economy?